-- All-cause mortality was negatively correlated with sodium intake.
+- All-cause mortality (ACM) was negatively correlated with sodium intake.

 - These correlations persisted after correcting for country gross domestic product (GDP) and body mass index (BMI) measurements.

-- In a sensitivity analysis looking at the 46 countires with the highest gross national income per capita, sodium intake adjusted for GDP & BMI still correlated positively with life expectancy at birth (r2 = 0.53) and negatively with all-cause mortality (r2 = 0.50).
+- In a sensitivity analysis looking at the 46 countries with the highest gross national income per capita, sodium intake adjusted for GDP & BMI still correlated positively with life expectancy at birth (r2 = 0.53) and negatively with ACM (r2 = 0.50).

-With all of this controversy in mind, I suggest people with elevated blood pressure decrease sodium intake to <2300mg daily if possible, whereas people with normal blood pressure can likely consume up to 5000mg daily without significant increased risk of other issues, assuming this does not cause a significant increase in their blood pressure.
-Going towards this higher range may be particularly beneficial for individuals who suffer from light-headedness, dizziness, or near-fainting on a regular basis.
-Salt-sensitive individuals who do have a significant increase in blood pressure may benefit from keeping their sodium intake to the lower threshold.
+With all of this controversy in mind, I suggest people with elevated blood pressure decrease sodium intake to <2300mg daily, if possible, whereas people with normal blood pressure can likely consume up to 5000mg daily without significant increased risk of other issues, assuming this does not cause a significant increase in their blood pressure.
+Going towards this higher threshold may be particularly beneficial for individuals who suffer from light-headedness, dizziness, or near-fainting on a regular basis.
+Salt-sensitive individuals who do have a significant increase in blood pressure may benefit from keeping their sodium intake below the lower threshold.

 Tip: Consider purchasing a potassium-enriched salt substitute to use instead of sodium if you believe your sodium intake is too high.
-This has recently been studied to good effect and generally show much promis.(Henry, 2021; Yin, 2021) Just be cautious if you have known chronic kidney disease and need to be on a potassium-restricted diet.
+This has recently been studied to good effect and generally shows much promise.(Henry, 2021; Yin, 2021) Just be cautious if you have known chronic kidney disease and need to be on a potassium-restricted diet.

 Potassium is widely considered to be highly prevalent in bananas, but even higher amounts are found in beans and potatoes.
-While it is dangerous if one’s potassium level gets too high, it’s extremely difficult for this to occur from food intake and thus as long as one is not taking potassium supplements this is generally not a concern.
+While it is dangerous if one’s potassium level gets too high, it’s extremely difficult for this to occur from food intake (with a possible exception for individuals with significant kidney disease – if this applies to you, please consult your healthcare provider regarding dietary changes) and thus as long as one is not taking potassium supplements this is generally not a concern.